 What Causes Low Glutamate?

-Lower levels of glutamate can often be seen in relation to imbalances in other neurotransmitters, partially GABA, as they work together to balance neurotransmitters' excitatory and inhibitory effects.
-The blood-brain barrier does help to maintain healthy glutamate levels and keeps the glutamate circulating in the bloodstream from entering the brain (8).
+Lower levels of glutamate can often be seen in relation to imbalances in other neurotransmitters, particularly GABA, as they work together to balance neurotransmitters' excitatory and inhibitory effects.
+The blood-brain barrier helps maintain healthy glutamate levels and keeps the glutamate circulating in the bloodstream from entering the brain (8).
 The enzyme glutamic acid decarboxylase (GAD) turns glutamate into GABA, which requires amino acids such as Taurine synthesis, and vitamin B6 is an essential cofactor for converting glutamate into GABA, therefore having lower levels of these two nutrients could play a role in having imbalanced levels of glutamate (9, 20).

 Low Glutamate Levels Signs & Symptoms

-Much of the research on glutamate is around excessive amounts; however, glutamate deficiency has been linked to the below symptoms (2).
+Much of the research on glutamate is around excessive amounts; however, low glutamate levels may be associated with the following symptoms (2).

 - Issues concentrating